Keep in touch

 $4,445 student contribution amount

 A Commonwealth Supported Place is subsidised by the Australian Government.
-Your fees (student contribution amount) are set on an annual basis by the government and are determined by the discipline area and band of your individual subjects, not the overall course.
-Each subject falls into a band which determines the student contribution.
+Your fees (student contribution amount) are set on an annual basis by the government and are determined by the discipline area and band of your individual units, not the overall course.
+Each unit falls into a band which determines the student contribution.

 2024 annual student contribution amounts for 1 EFTSL (equivalent full-time student load) range between $4,445 Band 1 to $16,323 Band 4.
-To find the Band, EFTSL and contribution amount for each subject, check the Sample structure or refer to the 2024 subject listing.
+To find the Band, EFTSL and contribution amount for each unit, check the Sample Structure or refer to the 2024 unit listing.

 Fees are adjusted on an annual basis and the indicative amount should be used as a guide only.
 It is based on a typical enrolment for a student undertaking the first year of study in this course.
-For 0.5 EFTSL (60 credit point) course the certificate fee is displayed.
-Total cost will vary depending on the subjects you choose, your study load, the time it takes to complete your course and any approved credit you receive.
+For 0.5 EFTSL (60 credit point) courses the certificate fee is displayed.
+Total cost will vary depending on the units you choose, your study load, the time it takes to complete your course and any approved credit you receive.

 Other fees